run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process, to define the model architecture or the data pre-processing process, etc. Example hyperparameters: learning rate, batch size, different optimizers, number of layers.

-To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine results to decide what works best.
+To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while, and then examine the results to decide what works best.

 With HPO, the Researcher provides a single script that is used with multiple, varying, parameters.
 Each run is a _pod_ (see definition above).
 Unlike Gang Scheduling, with HPO, pods are __independent__.
 They are scheduled independently, started, and end independently, and if preempted, the other pods are unaffected.
 The scheduling behavior for individual pods is exactly as described in the Scheduler Details section above for Jobs.